sul-dlss-labs/wolfcon-2024-ai-workshop/ethical-considerations-ai-ml-for-libraries/academic-fraud.md

 ## What is acceptable use?
-Many journals like Nature[^NATURE], Science[^SCIENCE], Elsevier[^ELSEVIER], and IEEE[^IEEE] have
+Many journals like Nature[^NATURE], Science[^SCIENCE], Elsevier[^ELSEVIER], and IEEE [^IEEE]
-similar requirements for using Generative AI in the writing of academic articles, they all allow the use of LLMs for copy-editing tasks like grammar checking.
+have similar requirements for using
+Generative AI in academic articles.
+They all allow the use of LLMs for copy-editing tasks like grammar checking.
 Another commonality in these guidelines is the disclosure of using of LLMs or other AI, with some journals requiring the specific AI system to be included in the article.

 > Just as a reminder; LLMs have been used for copy-editing purpose for
 > the content of this workshop!

 Some of the journals prohibit the listing or attributing authorship of an article by a LLM model[^NATURE][^SCIENCE].

 A general recommendation is to be overly cautious and disclose any use of Generative AI in the creation of academic work unless prohibited by the journal.